FPurchess/blank/README.md

   </a>

   <p align="center">
-    A minimalistic markdown editor made for writing
+    A minimalistic, opinionated markdown editor made for writing
     <br />
     <a href="https://github.com/FPurchess/blank/releases"><strong>Try it out »</strong></a>
     <br />